 Lachezar (Lucky) Anguelov finished his Ph.D. at Florida State University (FSU) in 2016.
-His dissertation examined the role of costs, agency, and institutions in explaining oversight choices in municipal service outsourcing.
 He received his MPA, and MS in international affairs at FSU, and an honors BA in political science/international studies from York University (Glendon College) in Toronto, Canada.
-His Master Thesis analyzes factors that influence international realized investment in Serbian municipalities.
-Lachezar also serves on the board of the Evergreen Chapter of the American Society for Public Administration (ASPA), and actively presents research at the ASPA, Midwest Political Science Association (MPSA), and Southern Political Science Association (SPSA) annual conferences.
+Lachezar also serves on the board of the Evergreen Chapter of the American Society for Public Administration (ASPA), and actively presents research at the ASPA, Midwest Political Science Association, and Southern Political Science Association annual conferences.
 Lachezar is published in the Review of Policy Research, and Political and Military Sociology journals.
 He is also the co-author of "Trustworthiness of Public Service" book chapter in Public Administration Reformation: Market Demand from Public Organizations.
-Lachezar was born in Bulgaria and moved to Canada in his early teens where he lived and studied until 2009, subsequently he was in Tallahassee before moving to Olympia.
+Lachezar was born in Bulgaria and moved to Canada in his early teens; subsequently he was in Tallahassee before moving to Olympia.
 His current research interests are in the areas of contract oversight and management capacity in local government service delivery; citizen participation and trust in public sector performance; and the use of policy instruments to resolve institutional collective action dilemmas in international and comparative settings.

-Mike Craw is faculty and the Master of Public Administration Director at The Evergreen State College.
+Mike Craw (he/him/his) is the Director of the Master of Public Administration (MPA), The Evergreen State College.
 He teaches courses in public finance, policy analysis and urban management.
 His research on local public finance, social policy and community development has appeared in journals such as the American Journal of Political Science, Publius, and Public Administration Review, and he serves on the editorial board for Urban Affairs Review.
 He earned his Ph.D. in political science at Indiana University in 2004, specializing in methodology and public policy.

-Meghan Doughty is a second-year full time faculty member at The Evergreen State College.
-She earned her B.A. in History and Literature from Seattle University in 2010; MSc in Human Rights from the London School of Economics in 2013 and her Ph.D. in Public Administration and Policy at American University.
+Meghan Doughty earned her B.A. in History and Literature from Seattle University in 2010; MSc in Human Rights from the London School of Economics in 2013 and her Ph.D. in Public Administration and Policy at American University.
 She also served as an AmeriCorps Volunteer in Sitka, AK from 2010-2012 and as a Research Assistant at the National Institute of Justice in the tribal crime and justice portfolio from 2015-2017.
 Her research focuses on public administration's effect on vulnerable populations and gender violence policy.

-Cali Ellis received her Ph.D. in Public Policy and Political Science from the University of Michigan -Ann Arbor in 2015.
+Cali Ellis received her Ph.D. in Public Policy and Political Science from the University of Michigan - Ann Arbor in 2015.
 She has a BA in economics from Bates College and an MPP from the University of Michigan Gerald R. Ford School of Public Policy.
 She previously worked at the RAND Corporation, the Homeland Security Directorate of the Michigan National Guard, and the Michigan Governor's Office.
 Her main research interests are in quantitative analyses of international security, homeland security, and intelligence.
 She is an author of Why Leaders Fight (Cambridge University Press, 2015) and has published in the Journal of Applied Security Research (2008), PS: Political Science & Politics (2012, 2014), Journal of Homeland Security and Emergency Management (2013), International Interactions (2015), Enterprise Development and Microfinance (2015), and Michigan War Studies Review (2013, 2014, 2015).